 Indiana Jones Logo

 The Indiana Jones logo looks like a comic book inscription.
 This was done specifically to reflect the retro aesthetics and atmosphere of the 1930s, the era in which the first film’s events take place.
 After all, it was in the late 1930s that the so-called Golden Age of Comic Books began.
-The emblem design underscores the historical component of the franchise and demonstrates its close connection with pop culture.
+The emblem design underscores the franchise’s historical roots and demonstrates its close connection to pop culture.

 The emblem’s dynamism symbolizes action and adventure, as the cult action films about Indiana Jones are full of various events, danger, and energy.
 The emphasis on cinematic movement makes the films spectacular, so their logo should be the same.